 Published in over 50 countries, the novels have been hailed as some of the most exciting works of contemporary literature, with the last book in the series shortlisted for the 2016 International Man Booker Prize.
 Ferrante’s reputation is soaring; however, little is known about the identity of the author who writes under a pseudonym - "Anonymity lets me concentrate exclusively on writing" she explained.

 Celebrated for 'creating astonishingly potent' theatre, Melly Still has directed for the National Theatre (Coram Boy), the RSC (Cymbeline) and Glyndebourne, amongst others.
 April De Angelis has written for the Tricycle (After Electra), Royal Court (Jumpy) and the RSC to name just a few.

-This stage adaptation condenses all four books (My Brilliant Friend, The Story of a New Name, Those Who Leave and Those Who Stay, The Story of the Lost Child) into one play presented in two parts.
+PLEASE NOTE: This stage adaptation condenses all four books into one play presented in two parts (My Brilliant Friend and The Story of a New Name into Part 1, Those Who Leave and Those Who Stay and The Story of the Lost Child into Part 2).
 Audiences will be able to see both parts in one day, or on separate days.
 Please click here for the full performance schedule.

 My Brilliant Friend Part 1 is approximately 2.5 hours including a 20 minute interval.